splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sc4snmp.md

 microk8s ctr image import mibserver.tar
 ```

-Then create `values.yaml`.
+Afterwards, create `values.yaml`.
 It's a little different from `values.yaml` used in an online installation.
 The difference between the two files is the following, which is used for automatic image pulling:

 ```yaml